johanhedin/sdrx/README.md

 Running
 ====
-`sdrx`is run from the command line and take the frequency to listen on as its sole argument.
+`sdrx`is run from the command line and take the frequency to listen to as its sole argument.
 Besides the frequency, some other options are available and can be listed with --help:

+    $ cd sdrx
-    $ sdrx --help
+    $ ./sdrx --help
-    $ sdrx --rf-gain 30 122.450
+    $ ./sdrx --rf-gain 30 122.450

 The audio is played using ALSA.